sponsored

 In 2014, statistics showed that over 10% of people 65 and older (over 4 million) senior citizens lived in poverty and over 5 million (age 60 and older) were food insecure.
 This doesn't just happen to senior citizens who live alone.
 Those who are living with family caregivers may also be food insecure, since caregiving can often cause financial instability (especially if there are a lot of out-of-pocket medical expenses and/or a family member quits work to provide care full time. )

-It is a disturbing fact that the food budget is often what has to be chopped in order to stretch lean earnings far enough to cover utilities, rent, and other expenses.
+It is a disturbing fact that the food budget is often what has to be chopped in order to stretch lean earnings far enough to cover utilities, rent, and other necessary expenses, such as prescriptions.
 That is why a gift of food to an impoverished elder (or anyone who is hungry) can never be wrong.

 Especially if you fill your care basket with nutritious foods.

-However, whereas it is the best idea to provide 100% wholesome and nutritious foods to impoverished seniors, it may not always be practical.
+However, whereas it is the best idea to provide 100% wholesome and nutritious foods , it may not always be practical.
 Some people may not be able to prepare foods that require long cooking times or lots of prep work before cooking.
 Those with low appetites may not feel that eating is worth the trouble of cooking, and resort to either convenience foods, or even no food at all.
+So foods that involve a lot of preparation, or complex instructions to cook, may go to waste.

 Foods for An Elderly Care Basket